 Siena Student Athlete Leaders Gain Valuable Experience

 Siena Student Athletes Getting a Head Start on Life After College

-Jancik oversees the department's athletic support services and life skills programs, working in conjunction with academic advisor Gail Picillo and life skills coordinator Ellen Howe.
+Jancik oversees the department's student athlete services and life skills programs, working in conjunction with academic advisor Gail Picillo and life skills coordinator Ellen Howe.
 In addition, she actively promotes and develops academic enrichment opportunities for Siena's student-athletes, including internships, participation in undergrad research, independent study, and original programming.

-Her husband, Bruce Eelman, is an Associate Professor of History at Siena.
-Lori can often be found at Siena home games trying to keep their three-year-old daughter, Elinor, off the field or court.
+Lori can often be found at Siena home games trying to keep her five-year-old daughter, Elinor, from wanting to be part of the game.